 The following modules are indicative of what you will study on this course.
 For more details on course structure and modules, and how you will be taught and assessed, see the full course document.

-If your first language is not English, or you have no experience of the British education system, you will particularly benefit from this module.
-You will be taken through the process of producing a piece of written work, from note taking to editing, so as to enable you to produce written work in accordance with current British academic standards and practices.
+If your first language is not English, or you have no experience of the UK education system, you will benefit from this module.
+You will be taken through the process of producing a piece of written work, from note taking to editing, so as to enable you to produce written work in accordance with current UK academic standards and practices.

-This module will introduce you to a range of broadcasting and telecommunications technologies, enabling you to assess the economic and political issues surrounding each technology.
-Topics covered include capital investment in networks, how and why technologies change, strategic interests and communications, and substitutable technologies and the creation of markets.
+This module will offer a comprehensive introduction to a range of broadcasting and telecommunications technologies and the internet, enabling you to assess the economic and political issues surrounding each technology.
+Topics covered include capital investment in networks, how and why technologies change, strategic interests and communications, substitutable technologies and the creation of markets.

 The module is intentionally eclectic.
-You will cover (in a loosely historical way) the arguments, advantages and problems of the main sociological, cultural and psychological theories about the media.
+You will cover (in a loosely historical way) the arguments, advantages and problems of the main sociological, cultural and psychological theories about the media, from classical modernisation concepts to contemporary concerns with network society.
 It aims to provide a comprehensive introduction to the most important ways of approaching the fundamental issues posed by the relationships between the media of communication and social and economic life.
-It will also enable you to understand the problems posed by different intellectual traditions, and to place those theories in their proper contexts.
+It will also enable you to understand the problems posed by different intellectual traditions and to place those theories in their proper contexts.

 This module will introduce you to the main methods of communication research.
-We shall look at how to undertake selective quantitative and qualitative methods, understanding and exploring the different stages of the social science research process, from a definition of a research hypothesis, to data collection and analysis.
-We shall also look at the theoretical reasoning behind different methodological approaches to media and society, in particular the politics of social research.
+You will learn how to undertake selective quantitative and qualitative methods, understanding and exploring the different stages of the social science research process; from a definition of a research hypothesis, to data collection and analysis.
+You will also look at the theoretical reasoning behind different methodological approaches to media and society, in particular the politics of social research.

 This module is for you if you have little or no knowledge of the Chinese media, but nevertheless realise that for anyone interested in the media in the world today, some understanding of the biggest national media system is a necessity.
 The objective is to introduce participants to the Chinese media in the context of a world order changing on account of the growth in wealth and power of several countries, in particular China.
 The Chinese media are seen as a factor in this, and also as an example of a media system distinct from the Anglo-American, which has often been touted as a model of universal applicability.